Introduction

 C. Balancing Proactive and Reactive Collection Efforts

-VI.
 Coordination and Collaboration in Intelligence Collection

 A. Interagency Cooperation and Information Sharing